linuxlawson/budget-buddy/README.md

 Same as original [buddy](https://github.com/linuxlawson/buddy) program but with a graphical user interface (GUI).

+**Update:** Budget Buddy can now save input to a text file.
+Ideally, you should create a folder to save files to.
+Default extension is .txt so no need to add extension.

 Calculates Income and Expenses on a Monthly Basis.
 **Monthly Income - Expenses = Total**